daxapps/CrawfordAddictionTreatmentLLC/README.md

 ## Installation

-Download Apple’s IDE Xcode from the App Store,  clone project, update cocoapods and then build and run.
+Download Apple’s IDE Xcode from the App Store, clone project, then build and run.

 ## Contributing